Gede (Haitian Vodou): Marassa: The divine twins

-The Guede loa have their own versions of the Twins, which appear as gravediggers.
+The Guede lwa have their own versions of the Twins, which appear as gravediggers.
 Twins are seen as having divine insight and vision.
-They also are part in the material world and the spiritual world (in their case, the living and the dead).
+They are also part of the material world and the spiritual world (in their case, the living and the dead).
 They usually wear contrasting colors.

 Guede Masaka assists Guede Nibo.
 He is an androgynous male gravedigger and spirit of the dead, recognized by his black shirt, white jacket, and white headscarf.

 Guede Oussou wears a black or mauve jacket marked on the back with a white cross and a black or mauve headscarf.
 His name means "tipsy" due to his love of white rum.
 Guede Oussou is sometimes also linked with the female Guede L'Oraille.

 Bawon Gede

 The Gede are closely associated with the lwa, Bawon, whose aspects are Bawon Samdi (Baron Saturday) - ruler of the graveyard, Baron La Croix (Baron of the Cross) - guardian of the gravestone, and Baron Cimetière (Baron of the Cemetery) - guardian of the grave.

 Depending on the tradition followed, Bawon is: